 Task Weighting (100% for the year) Due Date Outcomes Assessed Syllabus Topic Overview of Assessment Task #1 Critical Historical 20% Term 1 Week 9 5.7, 5.8 Practice, Conceptual Framework Students will be required to submit a research assignment #2 Making 25% Term 2 Week 5 5.1, 5.3, 5.4 Practice, Frames, Representation An exploration of range of ideas and interests in the world and the conventions, procedures and strategies of PDM practice.
-Students develop skills and techniques utilising the moving form of video, emphasising the frames and will be required to submit a video file.
-Students will aim to develop a personal style in their practice and provide evidence of this in the PDM journal. #3 Making 35% Term 4 Week 2 5.2, 5.5, 5.6 Conceptual Framework, Conceptual Strength and Meaning, Resolution An exploration of range of ideas and interests in the world and the conventions, procedures and strategies of PDM practice.
-Students develop skills and techniques utilising the still form of wet photography, focusing on the photographer (artist), world, audience and artworks.
-Students will be required to submit a portfolio of printed works that will show personal style and provide evidence of this in the PDM journal. #4 Critical Historical 20% Term 4 Week 5 5.8, 5.9, 5.10 Conceptual Framework, Frames, Representation Examination
+Students develop skills and techniques emphasising the frames and will be required to submit a portfolio.
+Students will aim to develop a personal style in their practice and provide evidence of this in the PDM journal. #3 Making 35% Term 3 Week 10 5.2, 5.5, 5.6 Conceptual Framework, Conceptual Strength and Meaning, Resolution An exploration of range of ideas and interests in the world and the conventions, procedures and strategies of PDM practice.
+Students develop skills and techniques, focusing on the photographer (artist), world, audience and artworks.
+Students will be required to submit a portfolio of printed works that will show personal style and provide evidence of this in the PDM journal. #4 Critical Historical 20% Term 4 Week 2 5.8, 5.9, 5.10 Conceptual Framework, Frames, Representation Examination

-- 5.1 develops range and autonomy in selecting and applying photographic and digital conventions and procedures to make photographic and digital works - 5.2 makes photographic and digital works informed by their understanding of the function of and relationships between artist-artwork-world-audience - 5.3 makes photographic and digital works informed by an understanding of how the frames affect meaning - 5.4 investigates the world as a source of ideas, concepts and subject matter for photographic and digital works - 5.5 makes informed choices to develop and extend concepts and different meanings in their photographic and digital works
+5.1 develops range and autonomy in selecting and applying photographic and digital conventions and procedures to make photographic and digital works

+5.2 makes photographic and digital works informed by their understanding of the function of and relationships between artist-artwork-world-audience

+5.3 makes photographic and digital works informed by an understanding of how the frames affect meaning

+5.4 investigates the world as a source of ideas, concepts and subject matter for photographic and digital works

+5.5 makes informed choices to develop and extend concepts and different meanings in their photographic and digital works

-- 5.6 selects appropriate procedures and techniques to make and refine photographic and digital works - 5.7 applies their understanding of aspects of practice to critically and historically interpret photographic and digital works - 5.8 uses their understanding of the function of and relationships between the artist-artwork-world-audience in critical and historical interpretations of photographic and digital works - 5.9 uses the frames to make different interpretations of photographic and digital works - 5.10 constructs different critical and historical accounts of photographic and digital works
+5.6 selects appropriate procedures and techniques to make and refine photographic and digital works

+5.7 applies their understanding of aspects of practice to critically and historically interpret photographic and digital works

+5.8 uses their understanding of the function of and relationships between the artist- artwork-world-audience in critical and historical interpretations of photographic and digital works

+5.9 uses the frames to make different interpretations of photographic and digital works5.10 constructs different critical and historical accounts of photographic and digital works